Tottenham Hotspur F.C.: Fan culture

 There had been a number of incidents of hooliganism involving Spurs fans, particularly in the 1970s and 1980s.
-Significant events include the rioting by Spurs fans in Rotterdam at the 1974 UEFA Cup Final against Feyenoord, and again during the 1983–84 UEFA Cup matches against Feyenoord in Rotterdam and Anderlecht in Brussels.
+Significant events include the rioting by Spurs fans in Rotterdam at the 1974 UEFA Cup final against Feyenoord, and again during the 1983–84 UEFA Cup matches against Feyenoord in Rotterdam and Anderlecht in Brussels.
 Although fan violence has since abated, the occasional incidence of hooliganism continues to be reported.

 Rivalries

 Tottenham supporters have rivalries with several clubs, mainly within the London area.
 The fiercest of these is with north London rivals Arsenal.
 The rivalry began in 1913 when Arsenal moved from the Manor Ground, Plumstead to Arsenal Stadium, Highbury, and this rivalry intensified in 1919 when Arsenal were unexpectedly promoted to the First Division, taking a place that Tottenham believed should have been theirs.

-Tottenham also share notable rivalries with fellow London clubs Chelsea and West Ham United.
-The rivalry with Chelsea is secondary in importance to the one with Arsenal and began when Tottenham beat Chelsea in the 1967 FA Cup Final, the first ever all-London final.
+Tottenham also share rivalries with fellow London clubs Chelsea and West Ham United.
+The rivalry with Chelsea is secondary in importance to the North London derby and began when Spurs beat Chelsea in the 1967 FA Cup final, the first ever all-London final.
 West Ham fans view Tottenham as a bitter rival, although the animosity is not reciprocated to the same extent by Tottenham fans.